Mavo-1/pokemon-team/README.md

 # Who is this for?

-Anyone who likes Pokemon and wants to play around with a fun team randomizer.
+Anyone who likes Pokemon and wants to have an idea of who they want to try to catch on their journey!

 # Getting Started